Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Each pod remains in the compartment until the lever is lifted to add a new pod.
 Lifting the lever drops the used pod into the aforementioned storage.
 Yet sometimes the pod doesn’t fall in place or does not puncture correctly.
 Instinct forces us to check the compartment but doing so/lifting the level drops the pod to the storage.
 You could leave it there as a casualty of the morning’s caffeinated wars, or you can go through the hassle of pulling out the storage unit and fishing for the unused pod.

 It holds about 10 pods before it needs to be changed and cleaned.
-But I’m happy to report, cleaning is a cinch.
+But I’m happy to report, that cleaning is a cinch.
 The removable pieces only require a rinse, if you stay on top of it every few days.

-I love the this little machine.
-Although it’s definitely not cheap, the coffee is ready in seconds, tasty and does the job of waking me up quite effectively.
+I love this little machine.
+Although it’s definitely not cheap, the coffee is ready in seconds, tasty, and does the job of waking me up quite effectively.
 Something should be done about the puncture system when pulling down the lever on the pods.
 I would say about 1-in-5 pods are not properly punctured and are dropped in the storage, where I know many germaphobes will not venture to retrieve them for re-use.
 I also wish there was another way to brew larger cups of joe.
 It’s a bit of a hassle to double and triple up the pod use just to get a Starbucks standard “Tall” sized coffee.
-Finally I would like an audible indication that the water is low in the tank.
+Finally, I would like an audible indication that the water is low in the tank.
 It’s behind the unit so I often don’t know it’s empty until nothing is coming out the spout.
 By that time I’ve already punctured the pod.